 “It is with this structure and only this structure that you can bid uniquely on each individual product, separate the real converters from wasteful spending, and discover hidden sales via a pretty much unknown attribution model in Google Shopping.

-However, doing this for too many products can create way too much data to track.
+However, doing this for too many items can create way too much product data to track.
 If your ecommerce business sells thousands of items, breaking down every product in this way is virtually impossible.
 This method is also very difficult to execute if your inventory shifts regularly.

 Segmentation by product ID usually works best when used for a limited number of products that are consistently available.

-Google offers advertisers the option of adding up to five different custom labels per item.
-By using custom labels, you can choose how to subdivide items.
+Google Merchant Center offers advertisers the option of adding up to five different custom labels per item.
+By using this feature, you can choose how to subdivide items.
 Here are some possible ways to divide products:

-Below I will cover a few specific methods for segmenting your products using custom labels.
+Below I will cover a few specific methods for segmenting your products using this method.

 Most ecommerce merchants find that some products consistently produce more revenue than others.
-You should consider prioritizing and tracking your best performers in Google Shopping campaigns.
-With this method, you can make sure your best-performing items remain front and center.
+You should consider prioritizing and tracking your best performers in your Google Ads reports.
+With this method, you can make sure that the best-performing items in your Google Merchant Center account remain front and center.

 The Margin category might have two basic categories: